gregcaporaso/microbiogeo/doc/notes/permanova.rst

 The following output file is created: ::

-	Input_filepath						permanova_R_value	p_value
+	Input_filepath						permanova_F_value	p_value
 	../../datasets/whole_body/unweighted_unifrac_dm.txt	21.0188242485		0.001

-The R value of 21.0188242485 indicates that the sexes are significantly different due to its relatively “large” ratio.
+The F value of 21.0188242485 indicates that the sexes are significantly different due to its relatively “large” ratio.
 This is a result that we would not expect because it is supposed to be a negative control.
 The p-value of .001 indicates that the result is significant.